marcobiedermann/css-style-guide/readme.md

 ### Number

-Number must never have a leading zero.
+Fractal number must always have a leading zero.

 Bad